-If the a school uses a servicer to submit the Enrollment Reporting files, the school remains responsible for timely and accurate reporting.
+If the school uses a servicer to submit the Enrollment Reporting files, the school remains responsible for timely and accurate reporting.
 The NSLDS does not send a Late Enrollment Reporting Notification to a school's servicer.
 A Schools school that does not comply with the Submittal File return requirements may lose eligibility for Title IV student aid or may have fines imposed.

-[NSLDS Enrollment Reporting Guide, February 2008, Chapter 1, Section 1.8, p.
-10]
+[NSLDS Enrollment Reporting Guide, October 2006, Chapter 1, Section 1.2.2, p.
+4]

-PROPOSED LANGUAGE - COMMON BULLETIN: NSLDS Enrollment Reporting by Schools
+PROPOSED LANGUAGE - COMMON BULLETIN: NSLDS Enrollment Reporting By Schools